-Working as a forest/woodland manager, or forester, you'll have the responsibility of managing designated forest/woodland areas and will oversee activities such as timber production, conservation and recreation.
+Working as a forest or woodland manager, you'll have the responsibility of managing designated forest or woodland areas and will oversee activities such as timber production, conservation and recreation.

 As a forest/woodland manager, you'll need to: